-- 2.1 Street naming and numbering is a statutory function which is undertaken by the Council under the provisions of Section 97 of the Civic Government (Scotland) Act 1982 (as amended).
-This function is administered by the Building Standards Section. - 2.2 For developers the early allocation of addresses is essential in order to ensure that necessary services (gas, electricity, telecoms, etc.) can be provided timeously to new properties and allow conveyancing and mortgage provision to be undertaken.
-Postcodes are allocated by the Royal Mail and these cannot be provided until street names and numbers have been allocated by the Council. - 2.3 Currently both residential and commercial developers are invited at an early stage of the development to suggest street names for consideration.
-These suggestions are considered by officers for suitability and are put forward to Committee for formal approval.
+- 2.1 A proposed street naming policy was presented to the Planning Committee on 7 February 2012 where it was agreed that consultation with relevant bodies be undertaken before being brought back to the Planning Committee for approval.
+In order to facilitate consultation it was agreed to present the proposed policy to the Community Participation Committee for consideration, comment and suggestions regarding the policy. - 2.2 Street naming and numbering is a statutory function which is undertaken by the Council under the provisions of Section 97 of the Civic Government (Scotland) Act 1982 (as amended).
+This function is administered by the Building Standards Section. - 2.3 For developers, the early allocation of addresses is essential in order to ensure that necessary services (gas, electricity, telephone, etc.) can be provided timeously to new properties and allow conveyancing and mortgage provision to be undertaken.
+Postcodes are allocated by the Royal Mail and these cannot be provided by them until street names and numbers have been allocated by the Council. - 2.4 Currently both residential and commercial developers are invited at an early stage of the development to suggest street names for consideration.
+These suggestions are considered by officers for suitability and are put forward to the Planning Committee for formal approval.
 However if the suggested name(s) are felt to be unsuitable, alternative names will be recommended by officers.